• Home

 • Full read with written notes from Max Timm on rewrite

-• 12-month membership in Story Farm community which includes monthly live workshops, office hours, and lectures, along with access to an AI assistant designed by Max based on his Story Farm education and materials.
+• 12-month membership in Story Farm community which includes monthly live workshops, office hours, and lectures.

 • Full read and consideration for ISA’s Development Slate